Spring 2022 Newsletter

 BRP Branch Chief Dr. Susan Czajkowski was named the inaugural recipient of the Robert T. Croyle Behavioral Medicine Service Award from the Society of Behavioral Medicine (SBM).
 This award recognizes outstanding service to SBM and the broader field of behavioral medicine through non-traditional (e.g., government, industry) pathways.
 Dr. Czajkowski was presented this award by SBM's President during the Presidential Keynote and Awards ceremony at SBM's 2022 Annual Meeting & Scientific sessions.

-Former TCRB Program Director Dr. Pebbles Fagan was announced as the recipient of the 2022 Society of Research on Nicotine and Tobacco President’s Award in recognition of her decades of scientific excellence and efforts to combat health inequities related to nicotine and tobacco use.
+Former TCRB Program Director Dr. Pebbles Fagan was announced as the recipient of the 2022 Society of Research on Nicotine and Tobacco President’s Award in recognition of her decades of scientific excellence and efforts to combat health drivers related to nicotine and tobacco use.
 Dr. Fagan was the headline speaker at the President’s Symposium in March.

 Events